Federal Financial Aid

 The following are the steps to apply for CBS scholarships:

 Students must submit a completed application by the published deadlines to the Office of Financial Aid and meet the eligibility requirements for each scholarship.
 Incomplete applications will not be considered.
 All scholarships are awarded based on financial need and in the order in which they are received.
+All scholarships require a recommendation letter from your pastor or church leader.
 See the individual scholarships for application and eligibility requirements:

 Students can apply for the following scholarships: